vim-scraper/vim-scraper.github.com/news/_posts/2011-06-23-picky-about-timezones.md

 [gitrb](https://github.com/minad/gitrb) gem.

 Gitrb is a real, object-based API in 100% Ruby that directly manipulates the on-disk Git repository.
-It's fast, it's easy to use, and even kind of fun.
-The few issues that I found were easy to solve and Daniel was very receptive to modifications.
+It's fast, it's easy to use, it's even kind of fun.
+The few issues that I found were easy to solve and Daniel was very responsive with modifications.
 The scraper was rolling again.

-One of the issues that I ran into was that Gitrb thought my time zone was --700, producing commits that the git executable would not accept.
+One of the issues that I ran into was that Gitrb produced invalid time zones in the western hemisphere: --700.
+The git executable would not accept these commits.
-Easy to understand since Daniel lives in to the east of the Meridian.
+It's easy to understand, Daniel lives in to the east of the Meridian.
 No problem, a
 [quick patch,](https://github.com/minad/gitrb/commit/c409985f0fe88993a76a0f3b46528b9cc9bf4eda)
-the time zone is -700, and git is happy with our commits again.
+the time zone is -700, and git is happy with every commit.

 ### The Bug Comes Home